-As registered psychologists, we are bound by the ethics and regulations set forth by the College of Alberta Psychologists (CAP).
-Below are two separate sections with information relevant for 1) Adults, and 2) Dependant Adults and Minors.
+Below are two separate sections with information relevant for 1) Adults and 2) Dependant Adults and Minors.

-As an adult, you have full right to confidentiality.
-This means that we cannot and will not share your personal information with anyone without your consent.
-However, there are legal limitations to your confidentiality that you should be aware of.
+As an adult, you have full right to confidentiality, but several limitations exist.
 Examples of limitations include, but are not limited to:

-· Expressing a desire to harm/kill yourself or someone else,
+- Expressing a desire to harm/kill yourself, someone else, or an animal,

-· If we receive a subpoena or summons from the courts or Workers Compensation Board,
+- If we receive a subpoena or summons for your file from the courts or Workers Compensation Board,

-· If you arrive under the influence of alcohol or drugs and you insist on driving (and refuse
+- If you arrive under the influence of alcohol or drugs and you insist on driving (and refuse alternate arrangements),

 2. Dependent Adults and Minors